eckmar-community/eckmar/INSTALLATION.md

 (Above code are 2 commands)
 # Files

 Now we need to copy the files to the server.
 Make new directory inside /var/www and put all files there.
 You can call it whatever you want.
-I will call it `nomiac`.
+I will call it `peralta`.

 # Permissions